Grilled Pork Chops

 - Bone-in or Boneless Pork Chops?
 Bone-in pork chops are best for making juicy grilled pork chops, because the bone helps to prevent the pork chops from drying out.
 You can also use thick boneless pork chops.

-- Marinade or Rub – Whether you decide to use the pork chop marinade in this recipe or my simple dry rub, I recommend marinating your pork chops for the best flavor.
-After putting the pork chops in the marinade or coating them with the rub, marinate them in the refrigerator for at least 1 hour and up to 8 hours.
+- Marinade or Rub: You can season the pork chops with the pork chop marinade in this recipe or this simple Pork Chop Seasoning.
+Either way, I recommend marinating your pork chops for the best flavor.
+After putting the pork chops in the marinade or coating them with the seasoning rub, marinate them in the refrigerator for at least 1 hour and up to 8 hours.

-- How long to grill pork chops – First sear pork chops over medium-high heat for 2 to 3 minutes per side.
+- How long to grill pork chops: First sear pork chops over medium-high heat for 2 to 3 minutes per side.
 This will create nice grill marks and also helps to seal in the juices.
-Then reduce the heat to medium and continue grilling for 4 to 7 minutes per side, until the internal temperature reaches 150° F. The exact cook time depends on the thickness of your chops.
+Then reduce the heat to medium and continue grilling for 4 to 7 minutes per side, until the internal temperature reaches 145° F. The exact cook time depends on the thickness of your chops.
 Boneless pork chops will take a few less minutes to cook through.

 - Let them rest for 5 minutes before serving.
 This resting time allows the juices to redistribute throughout the meat so that your pork chops turn out tender and juicy.